Fired Tucker Carlson Producer: Misogyny and bullying 'trickles down from the top'

 "True things prevail," he said in the video.
 "Where can you still find Americans saying true things?
 There aren't many places left, but there are some, and that's enough.
 As long as you can hear the words, there is hope.
 See you soon."

 In response to a question about Grossberg's allegations, Carlson told NPR, "I know nothing about her.
 I never met her."
-Indeed, Grossberg told NPR's Leila Fadel that Carlson mostly worked from Maine or Florida, "where he doesn't have to take accountability for what he says on air or what goes on in the office.
+Indeed, Grossberg told NPR's Leila Fadel that the show staff was based in New York, but Carlson mostly worked from Maine or Florida, "where he doesn't have to take accountability for what he says on air or what goes on in the office.
 And I think that's very deliberate.
 And he has three men that carry out his orders and make sure that we do follow."

 Grossberg said she was "in disbelief" when she heard that Carlson had been fired.